Teacher, what if sugar was on today’s menu for the students in your classroom?

 Couple that with the possibility of watching TV and playing video games before school and all evening.

-It is worthwhile to have the classroom discussion of how this lifestyle affects their body, their mind, and their attitudes.
-Have them come up with how they feel.
+It is worthwhile to have the classroom discussion of how this lifestyle of sugar consumption affects their body, their mind, and their attitudes.
+Have your students come up with a list of how they feel when they eat just like the menu above.

 Tired all the time